kwhjvdkamp/ScrollToTopAndBottom_Angular_17/README.md

 typescript                      4.8.3

-# Stackblitz (does not run on Stackblitz, hower it does in VSCode)
+# Stackblitz (currently, it does not run on Stackblitz yet, hower it does in VSCode)
 https://stackblitz.com/github/kwhjvdkamp/ScrollToTopAndScrollToBottom_15